CamLib/DigitalPreservationPatternLanguage/DigitalPreservation.md

 ## Rationale

 The Digital Preservation pattern relates in some ways to the practices of archiving physical materials, but with crucial differences in practical implementation that may often seem counter-intuitive to people with traditional archiving skills and knowledge.
-This may particularly be the case when maintaining the usefulness of files, as digital materials and their surrounding contexts may need to be altered, or otherwise 'touched' more often than they would expect with physical materials.
+This may particularly be the case when maintaining the usefulness of files, as digital materials and their surrounding contexts may need to be altered, or otherwise 'touched' more often than one would expect with physical materials.

 In contrast, the Digital Preservation pattern may have aspects that are counter-intuitive to some of the attitudes and approaches of software developers and other Information Technology practitioners.
 The nature of such work is still comparatively new (i.e. it is not much more than half a century since 'Computer Science' became a widespread subject), and so the overall domain of Information Technology is still forward-thinking to the extent that obsolesence is still considered an acceptable aspect of the domain. **While this remains the case, a tremendous amount of 'born-digital' human knowledge remains at risk**.